How Cannabis Affects Men vs. Women

 Cannabis and the Male Body

-Most of the available preclinical research on marijuana focuses on the male body due to the research practices we mentioned above, but it’s no coincidence that marijuana is so closely associated with men over women — three-quarters of all weed smokers are men.
-However, men don’t just consume more cannabis than women — they’re also two to three times more likely to develop dependencies on drugs, including marijuana.
-In fact, available information shows that men who use marijuana are less likely to be cannabis-only users than women.
-While the reasons for these behavioral differences are likely a complex mix involving socioeconomic and cultural factors, there is a chance that they may have a biological component.
+Most of the available preclinical studies on marijuana focus on the male body because of the research practices mentioned above, but it’s also true that three-quarters of all marijuana users are men.
+Men don’t just consume more cannabis than women, however: They’re also two to three times more likely to develop dependencies on drugs, including marijuana.
+In fact, men who use marijuana are less likely to be cannabis-only users than women.
+While the reasons for these behavioral differences are likely a complex mix of socioeconomic and cultural factors, there is a chance that there may be a biological component.
 Research has shown that male marijuana users tend to have higher rates of delta9-tetrahydrocannabinol in their bloodstream, though what this means on a biological level is still unclear.

-As for the more conclusive research, it’s apparent that men tend to have more stable reactions to marijuana.
-Much of this has to do with the fact that men have fewer monthly fluctuations than women do in terms of sex hormones.
-However, men’s usage of marijuana does have an effect on men’s production of hormones.
+Research indicates that men tend to have more stable reactions to marijuana as well.
+This may be due to the fact that men have fewer monthly fluctuations in sex hormones than women do.
+It’s also important to note that men’s use of marijuana has an effect on hormone production.
 THC essentially blocks the production of gonadotropins in the pituitary gland, which are essential for producing testosterone.
 THC also depresses the production of certain hormones that affect prostate function and sperm production.

 Benefits of Marijuana for Men

-- Pain relief: The most predominant benefit of marijuana for men is the greater analgesic effect.
-In one study, regular marijuana users smoked a weed cigarette and then held their hand in cold water to see how much pain they felt and how long they could tolerate it.
+- Pain relief: One benefit for men is the greater analgesic effect.
+In one study, regular cannabis users smoked a marijuana cigarette and then held their hand in cold water to see how much pain they felt and how long they could tolerate it.
 The study showed that men experienced greater pain relief than women after ingesting cannabis.